bvbohnen/X3_Customizer/Documentation.md

        Sets the pathing to be used for file loading and writing.

-       * path_to_addon_folder:
+       * path_to_addon_folder
          - Path to the X3 AP addon folder, containing the source_folder.
 Output files will be written relative to here.
          - If this is not the addon folder, a warning will be printed but operation will continue, writing files to this folder, though files will need to be moved to the proper addon folder to be applied to the game.
 Some generated files may be placed in the directory above this folder, eg. the expected TC directory.

-       * source_folder:
+       * source_folder
          - Subfolder in the addon directory containing unmodified files, internally having the same folder structure as addon to be used when writing out transform results.
          - Folder will be created if it does not exist, and may be populated with any source files that can be extracted from the primary folders and are needed by transforms.
+         - Defaults to 'x3_customizer_source_files'.
          - (eg. output to addon	ypes will source from input in addon\source_folder	ypes).

+       * log_folder
+         - String, the path to the folder to place any output logs in, or to read prior output logs from.
+         - Defaults to 'x3_customizer_logs'.

-       * summary_file:
+       * summary_file
-         - Path and name for where a summary file will be written, with any transform results.
-Defaults to 'X3_Customizer_summary.txt' in the addon directory.
+         - Name for where a summary file will be written, with any transform results, relative to the log folder.
+         - Defaults to 'X3_Customizer_summary.txt'.

+       * log_file
+         - Name for where a json log file will be written, including a summary of files written.
+         - This is also the file which will be read for any log from a prior run.
+         - Defaults to 'X3_Customizer_log.json'.